vizartmd/week1/README.md

-# Task for first week on internship Java
+# Task for the first week in the Java internship